ligato/docs/docs/user-guide/concepts.md

 - **local client** runs inside the same process as the vpp-agent and delivers configuration data through Go channels directly to the plugins.
 - **remote client** stores the configuration data in a data store using the given `keyval.broker`.

-## Plugin Configuration Files
+## Plugin Config Files

 Some plugins require external information to ensure proper behavior.
 An example is the etcd plugin that needs to communicate with an external etcd server to retrieve configuration data.
 By default, the plugin attempts to connect to a default IP address and port.
 If connectivity to a different IP address or custom port is desired, this information must be conveyed to the plugin.

 For that purpose, the vpp-agent plugins support [conf files][config-files].
-A plugin conf file contains plugin-specific fields, which can be modified to effect changes, in plugin behavior.
+A plugin conf file contains plugin-specific fields, which can be modified, to effect changes in plugin behavior.

-### Plugin Definition of the Config File
+### Config File Definition

 The configuration file is passed to the plugin via vpp-agent flags.
 The command `vpp-agent -h` displays the list of all plugins supporting static config and can be set using the flag command.